 - Grainy texture and watery body

 Looking for a good coffee to brew with Prismo?
-Here’s a few coffees we recommend:
+Here are a few coffees we recommend:

 - Blue Bottle Hayes Valley Espresso